It’s been a few years since I wrote my Canadian buyer’s guide to Android TV boxes, and a lot has changed.

 However, there are some quirks to the Canadian market as well.
 Some Android TV boxes I’d recommend for the US wouldn’t be good for Canada.

 Before we get started, let’s look at one of the most popular questions I get asked.

 Are Android Boxes Illegal in Canada?

-I’ve said this time and time again: An Android TV box is literally just a media player that runs the Android operating system.
+I’ve said this repeatedly: An Android TV box is a media player running the Android operating system.

 But many people still ask whether Android TV boxes are legal or not.

-Back in 2016, the CBC wrote an article that got a lot of attention.
-It’s actually still getting attention today.
+In 2016, the CBC wrote an article that got a lot of attention and is still getting attention today.